New York Bowhunter Laws and Regulations

 Passing this Bowhunter safety course will complete your online safety education for New York.

 pay only when you pass, unlimited exam attempts

 All first-time bowhunters must complete an approved bowhunter education course as well as an approved hunter education course.

 You must be at least 11 years old to take this online course.

-You do not have to be a resident of New York to take the homework.
+You must be a resident of New York to take the online course.

 Hunter education is currently required in all 50 states, 10 Canadian provinces, three Northwest Territories, and Mexico.
 A separate bowhunter education course is required in many of the states, provinces, and other countries to comply with the bowhunting laws and regulations in those jurisdictions.

 The states and provinces requiring an IBEP course are: